Expectation vs reality is a curious thing. You tap the Instagram icon on your phone, someone has just posted a pic of their vacation in Italy.

 Italy sure looks enchanting.

-And so, my friends, here were my 8 observations of expectation vs reality when I traveled to Italy!
+And so, my friends, here were my 8 observations of expectation vs reality when I traveled to Italy (from a Brits perspective!)

 1. Driving In Italy